Henryjiepanli/DAD/README.md

 # DAD
 ## Codes for 《Towards Complex Backgrounds: A Unified Difference-Aware Decoder for Binary Segmentation》
+The paper link is https://arxiv.org/abs/2210.15156
 We will upload codes and results soon!
 ### We have uploaded the codes for inference, you can just download the pretianed models and the trained models in the following link:
 pretrained_model：https://pan.baidu.com/s/1O0jn2RUzDCELLQm6X-HF2w?pwd=41ks (BaiduDisk)